FAQ

 My ferret seems hungrier than before.
 Should I worry?

 Dook Soup is pretty irresistible, so they might try to convince you they need more.
 Ferrets typically self-regulate well, but feel free to adjust portions.
-If in doubt, check with your vet.
+If hunger seems excessive or your ferret is losing weight, check with your vet.

 My ferret isn't drinking as much water.
 Normal?

 Totally.
-Once they start eating rehydrated food, they get a lot of moisture from meals, so they naturally drink less.
-Just keep fresh water available at all times.
+Once they start eating rehydrated food, they get a lot of moisture from meals and naturally drink less.
+Keep fresh water available at all times regardless.

 Can I feed Dook Soup dry?

-We don’t recommend it.
+We don't recommend it.
 Feeding dry can contribute to dehydration.
-Rehydrating is always the best way to go to keep them healthy and happy.
+Rehydrating is always the better way to go.

 How should I transition from kibble?

 Take it slow.
-Start with about 25% Dook Soup and 75% of their usual food (soaked if possible).
-Gradually shift the balance over 7–10 days.
-Some ferrets might need a bit more time — patience and persistence are key.
+Start with about 25% Dook Soup and 75% of their usual food, soaked if possible.
+Gradually shift the balance over 7 to 10 days.
+Some ferrets need a bit more time.
+Patience and persistence are key.

 How long does Dook Soup last?

-Unopened, up to a year from the production date (check the “best by” on the bag).
+Unopened, up to a year from the production date (check the best by date on the bag).
 Once opened, use within three months for best freshness.
 Prepared soup can be stored in the fridge for up to three days.

 We use real, whole ingredients without fillers or artificial colors.
-So variations in color or texture from batch to batch are normal and nothing to worry about.
+Variations in color or texture from batch to batch are normal and nothing to worry about.
+It is the same reason two cuts of the same meat can look slightly different.

 What are your quality control and food safety protocols?

-Your ferret’s safety is our top priority.
 We source only human-grade chicken from trusted U.S. farms.
-All ingredients meet USDA and FDA standards and are free of pesticides, hormones, or antibiotics.
+All ingredients meet USDA and FDA standards and arrive free from pesticides, hormones, and antibiotics.

 When will my order ship?

 We make everything in small batches to ensure quality.
-Processing time is usually 4–6 business days and is listed on each product page.
-We often ship faster than that!
-If you have questions or your order is taking longer than expected, email us at hello@thepamperedferret.com.
+Processing time is usually 4 to 6 business days and is listed on each product page.
+We often ship faster than that.
+If you have questions or your order is taking longer than expected, email us at support@thepamperedferret.com.

 I selected Priority Shipment, but my order hasn't shipped yet.

-Shipping speed refers to the transit time after your order is processed.
-Our processing time (usually 4–6 business days) is noted on each product page.
+Shipping speed refers to transit time after your order is processed, not total time from purchase.
+Our processing time is usually 4 to 6 business days and is noted on each product page.
 Need it faster?
-Reach out to hello@thepamperedferret.com and we’ll do our best to help.
+Reach out to support@thepamperedferret.com and we'll do our best to help.

 Do you ship internationally?